Blightspire

 Scope:

-Blightspire is an fps arena shooter made in a custom engine over the course of 32 weeks.
+Blightspire is an FPS arena shooter made in a custom engine over the course of 32 weeks.
 Our team included 11 people of which 10 were programmers and 1 designer.

 Tech Stack & Workflow: